Initiatives to Human Resource Management

 Supporting Employees Seeking New Qualifications

 The Group extends proactive support to employees seeking to gain new qualifications so they can acquire further expertise, independently progress their careers, and be motivated to improve themselves.
 We have set incentives for each business segment, area of responsibility, and type of job, and cover a portion of the cost of learning materials and examinations.
 We are also working to improve the number of employees seeking to acquire priority qualifications that are particularly important for our management and business operations.
 Systematic progress has been made in this area.
-In addition to financial rewards for passing exams, allowances for priority qualifications were also introduced in FY2022.
+In addition to financial rewards for passing exams, allowances for priority qualifications are also provided.
+In addition, to develop the necessary human resources to support the Company's digital transformation (DX), we encourage employees to acquire DX qualifications by inviting external lecturers to conduct online courses and providing other support.

 The Obayashi Group strives to maximize the performance of individuals and organizations and, as such, seeks to assign the right person to the right job based on the abilities and aptitudes of each employee and the career paths they choose.
 We also share our vision and goals with all employees to help create a workplace in which all employees can feel motivated and satisfied in their daily work.